MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/Reset-SmbServerConfiguration.md

 ### -EnableDirectoryHandleLeasing

-Enables directory handle leasing on the server.
-When directory handle leasing is enabled, the server can cache directory handles for a longer period of time, which can improve performance for certain workloads.
-This can be particularly useful in scenarios where there are a large number of directory operations being performed on the server.
+Resets the directory handle leasing on the server.

 ```yaml
 Type: SwitchParameter